ppomes/mod_image_resize/README.md

 ## Performance Considerations

 - The module is thread-safe and works well with mpm_worker and mpm_event
-- Cache files are protected by a mutex to prevent race conditions
+- Cache operations can be protected by a mutex to prevent race conditions (configurable)
+- The mutex is only used when writing to the cache, not when reading
+- HTTP caching is controlled via Cache-Control and Expires headers (configurable with ImageResizeCacheMaxAge)
 - libvips is designed for high performance and minimal memory usage
+- You can disable the mutex in environments where file locking is not necessary
+- Setting `ImageResizeCheckMTime` to `On` may have a performance impact but ensures cache freshness

+## HTTP Status Codes

+- `404 Not Found`: Returned when the source image doesn't exist
+- `400 Bad Request`: Returned for invalid URLs
+- `500 Internal Server Error`: Returned for processing errors

 ## License

 This module is released under the Apache License 2.0.